aspnet/AzureSignalR-samples/samples/ServerSideBlazor/README.md

 ![serversideblazor-createprofile](../../docs/images/serversideblazor-createprofile.png)

-1. Change `Advanced` to select [*Self-Contained*](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-deployments-scd) deployment mode to enable publish with .NET Core runtime as well, cause ASP.NET Core 3 runtime is not yet officially supported in Azure Web App.
+2. Change **Advanced...** and use [**Self-Contained**](https://docs.microsoft.com/en-us/dotnet/core/deploying/#self-contained-deployments-scd) deployment mode to enable publish app with .NET Core runtime as well, cause ASP.NET Core 3 runtime is not yet officially supported in Azure Web App.
 You can also change deployment mode after create profile by clicking :pencil2: under summary section in the publish dashboard.

 ![serversideblazor-advanced](../../docs/images/serversideblazor-advanced.png)

-3. Create new/select exist Azure Web App.
+3. Create new/select existing Azure Web App in your subscription.

 ### Add Azure SignalR Service dependencies

-After publish profile created, you can see a warning shows to remind you adding Azure SignalR Service dependency.
-Click add to choose exist/create new Azure SignalR service from the panel.
+After publish profile created, you can see a warning remind you adding Azure SignalR Service dependency.
+Click **Add** to create new/select existing Azure SignalR service in the panel.

 ![serversideblazor-dependency](../../docs/images/serversideblazor-dependency.png)

 ### Publish the app

 Then it's ready to publish.
 And it'll auto browser the page after publish complete.
-It may not immediately work in the first time visiting page due to Azure Web App deployment start up latency and try refresh the page to give some delay.
-Besides, you can use browser debugger mode with F12 to validate the traffic has already redirect to Azure SignalR Service.
+> It may not immediately work in the first time visiting page due to Azure Web App deployment start up latency and try refresh the page to give some delay.
+> Besides, you can use browser debugger mode with F12 to validate the traffic has already redirect to Azure SignalR Service.

 ![serversideblazor-publish](../../docs/images/serversideblazor-publish.png)